Asus is an enormous computer company. It makes nearly every PC component you could think of, from motherboards to RAM to monitors.

 - Asus Launcher

-When Asus made the Zenfone 6, it completely redesigned its launcher to be minimalistic.
-The launcher was closer to stock Android, but added a few features useful to users, like built-in screen recording.
+Asus completely redesigned its launcher to be minimalistic during 2019.
+The launcher was closer to stock Android but added a few features useful to users, like built-in screen recording.
 Asus later gave the ROG Phone 2 that same minimal launcher as an option.
 Now it’s back with the ROG Phone 3.

 When you set up the phone, you’re met with four distinct styles for your launcher.
-There are three different ROG themes built-in, each with its own aggressive-looking, gamer-y wallpapers and icons.
-You’ll also get an option for the Classic theme, which is the minimalistic version of ZenUI you’ll find on the Zenfone 6, now called Asus Launcher.
-While the themes don’t change the functionality of the phone, some, like the one called Quantum Infinity Core, will animate and change color when you enter X Mode.
+There are three different ROG themes built-in, each with its own aggressive-looking, gamer-y wallpapers, and icons.
+You’ll also get an option for the Classic theme, the minimalistic version of ZenUI you’ll find on the Zenfone 6, now called Asus Launcher.
+While the themes don’t change the phone’s functionality, some, like the one called Quantum Infinity Core, will animate and change color when you enter X Mode.